PatrikAAberg/dmce/README.md

 ## DMCE command summary

-The following commands are listed in typical workflow order:
+The following commands are listed in typical workflow order.
+For each command, please see their respective --help for further details.

 | Command           | Description                                                                                                   |
 |-------------------|---------------------------------------------------------------------------------------------------------------|